-- 3. UVI teacher revisits: - the Cancer Society SunSmart messages of Slip, Slop, Slap and Wrap - UV radiation in sunlight are the rays that burn our skin - even though we cannot see or feel UV radiation, we can measure it the ultraviolet index (UVI) measures the level of UV radiation in the environment.
+- 3. UVI teacher revisits: - the Cancer Society SunSmart messages of Slip, Slop, Slap and Wrap - UV radiation in sunlight are the rays that burn our skin - even though we cannot see or feel UV radiation, we can measure it - the ultraviolet index (UVI) measures the level of UV radiation in the environment.
 In New Zealand, the National Institute of Water and Atmospheric Research (NIWA) measures UVI.
-They also forecast the amount of ultraviolet radiation (UVR) for the next day.

-- 4. Teacher shows students the website on the datashow, including today's and yesterday's UV index and the UVI forecast.

-- 5. Teacher outlines that UV radiation is affected by:
+They also - 4.
+Teacher shows students the website on the datashow, including today's and yesterday's UV index and the UVI forecast. - 5.
+Teacher outlines that UV radiation is affected by: - season - time of day - geographical location - altitude - cloud cover - characteristics of the immediate physical environment, albedo effects, not just snow and water.

-- season

-- time of day

-- geographical location

-- altitude

-- cloud cover

-- characteristics of the immediate physical environment, albedo effects, not just snow and water.